sds-edu/SDS-CI-GH-Guide/README.md

 Welcome to this guide on Continuous Integration (CI) with GitHub Actions.
 In this guide, you will learn:

-- how to set up a GitHub Actions workflow that automates build and test processes for a Node.js and Express backend application
+- How to set up a GitHub Actions workflow that automates build and test processes for a Node.js and Express backend application.

 ## Prerequisites